 Just as AI relies on high GPU computing power to run neural network processing, Big Data relies on quick storage and transport systems to retrieve and analyze data.
 Modular systems tend to scale well and also allow DevOps teams to work on each component separately, leading to more flexibility.
 Because so much data has to be shuttled back and forth, investing in secure 10-gigabit connections will make sure your operation has the power and security to last.
 These features can be grouped into the 3 vs: data storage capacity (volume), rapid retrieval (velocity), and analysis (verification).

 Big data and AI work together to superpower your strategy teams.
 But to function well, your data needs to be accessible and your servers need to be flexible enough to handle AI improvements as fast as they come.
 Which, it turns out, is pretty quick.

 What This Means For Your Business

 Poor server infrastructure should never be the reason your team doesn’t jump on opportunities that come their way.
 If Facebook’s AI team wasn’t able to “move fast and break things” because their tools couldn’t keep up with neural network processing demands, they wouldn’t be where they are today.

 As AI and Big Data continue to dominate the business landscape, server infrastructure needs to stay flexible and scalable.
-We have to adopt new technology quickly, and need to be able to scale existing components to keep up with ever increasing data collection requirements.
+We have to adopt new technology quickly and need to be able to scale existing components to keep up with ever increasing data collection requirements.
 Clayton Christensen recently tweeted, “Any strategy is (at best) only temporarily correct.”
-When strategy changes on a dime, your technology stack better keep you.
+When strategy changes on a dime, your technology stack better keep.